 Using Your Camera's Histogram to Take Better Digital Photographs - Envato Tuts+ Design & Illustration Tutorial.
 The histogram is one of the best ways to check for accurate exposure in the camera, and yet it's underused by many photographers.

 Use this tutorial to learn to use histograms in-camera and as part of further Photoshop processing.
-1. Understand What the Histogram Represents.
-Using Your Camera's Histogram to Take Better Digital Photographs.
+1. Using Your Camera's Histogram to Take Better Digital Photographs.
 The designer's guide to image compression.
 Whether you're a designer working for print, the web or TV and film, image compression is a necessary tool that you'll use on a daily basis.

 Failing to dry and clean immediately Even if you have a weather- and dust-proof camera it’s best to dry and clean it as soon as possible after it’s got damp or dusty.
-In the first instance use a soft lint-free cloth to dab it dry and soak up as much moisture as possible.
-Then use a brush, or a dry cloth to brush or wipe off any dirt and dust.
 Understand what is Aperture in photographic basic.
 DIY: Noticeably Improve Your Macro Photography with a Cheap Plastic Cup.
 Hand-held macro photography presents a lot of challenges, but three of the most prevalent are: subject movement, camera shake, and harsh shadows.